 - Require your student to memorize.
 From memory verses to vocabulary words to timeline dates, be sure to help him learn the technique of memorization.
 The basic memorization skills used during Torah portion time will also serve college students who need to prepare for tests.

-- Our site does not currently offer Civics (Government), or advanced math except for Algebra I. We are working to have those available soon.
+- Our site does not currently offer Civics (Government) or advanced math.
+Government is expected to be released Fall 2019.
 Write to us if you need specific guidance in these subjects now.
 In the meantime, our World History and Geography courses are an excellent place to start.

 - We do not offer foreign language yet.
 Write to us for specific help now, or see our video on how to teach Hebrew.